earlejam/effective-java-notes/README.md

 #### 63. Beware the performance of string concatenation

-- Using the string concatenation operator repeatedly to concatenate n strings requres time quadratic in n
+- Using the string concatenation operator repeatedly to concatenate n strings requires time quadratic in n
 - To achieve acceptable performance, use a StringBuilder in place of a String
 - Don't use the string concatenation operator to combine more than a few strings